Classic Asparagus Mimosa Salad

-Asparagus mimosa salad made with blanched asparagus and topped with chopped hard-boiled eggs, parmesan, and a light lemon-Dijon vinaigrette.
+Asparagus mimosa salad prepared with blanched asparagus and topped with chopped hard boiled eggs, parmesan, and a light lemon dijon vinaigrette.

-In order to keep the asparagus vibrant and green in the final dish, be sure to poach them in very, very salty water–before immediately shocking them in an ice bath.
-The combination of these two steps helps keep the asparagus nice and crisp, and prevents them from turning color.
+To keep the asparagus vibrant and green, be sure to blanche them in very, very salty water, then immediately shock them in an ice bath.
+The combination of these two steps helps produce crisp and colorful, green asparagus that doesn’t lose its color.

-Depending on the freshness of your asparagus, I also recommend lightly peeling the bottom 1-2″ inches of the asparagus stalks to avoid any potential stringy, fibrous situations –> those are the worst.
+Depending on the freshness of your asparagus, I recommend peeling the bottom inch or two of the stalks to avoid any stringy, fibrous bits.

 - 1 teaspoon Dijon mustard